thomasgtaylor/how.wtf/content/post/2023-11-17-a-simple-guide-for-hosting-llms-locally.md

 ### Download the model

-For this tutorial, I opted to use the `TheBloke/Llama-2-7B-Chat-GGML` model.
+For this tutorial, I'm using the `TheBloke/Llama-2-7B-Chat-GGML` model.

-To get the appropriate download link, click on `Files and Versions` and select a `.bin` file of your preference.
+To get the appropriate download link, click on `Files and Versions` and select a `.bin` file.
+I chose the `llama-2-7b-chat.ggmlv3.q2_K.bin` file.

 ```shell
 wget https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/resolve/main/llama-2-7b-chat.ggmlv3.q2_K.bin \